 Our skin happens to be our largest organ, and it plays a vital role in maintaining our youth.
 It protects us from injury, disease and keeps our body temperature regular.
 Therefore, it is essential to keep your hands in great shape and avoid dryness and cracking – which can lead to infections.
 I actually get my hand wash at a coastal home interiors store, but these days you can find beautiful soaps almost anywhere.

-While soap gets sold to us on the basis that it removes germs, dirt and helps to remove dead skin cells, not all soaps are created equal.
+While soap gets sold to us on the basis that it removes germs, dirt, some act as a virus protection barrier and helps to remove dead skin cells, not all soaps are created equal.
 If you are using the wrong soap, it might be doing more harm than good.

 Conventional soaps damage your skin